Pyrenean Subregional Soil Partnership

 France, Spain, Andorra

-About the specificis of the Pyrenees
+About the specifics of the Pyrenees

 The soils of the Pyrenees present an enormous soil diversity, with multiple functions and properties that must be guaranteed, conserved or restored, for the health of the ecosystem and human well-being.
 Faced with climate change and other environmental and anthropogenic threats, these soils are highly fragile, which makes them a non-renewable resource on a human scale.